syncfusion-content/flutter-docs/Flutter/introduction/widget-examples.md

 # Widgets Examples

 The section contains the GitHub link for each widget’s example codes.
-This is very useful when you want to learn by practise.
+This is very useful when you want to learn by practice.

 <table>
 <tr>